Xilinx/mlir-aie/test/npu-xrt/objectfifo_repeat/compute_repeat/README.md

 This reference design can be run on a Ryzen™ AI NPU.

-In the [design](./aie2.py) data is brought from external memory via the `ShimTile` to the `ComputeTile` and back by using an implicit copy via the compute tile's Data Movement Accelerator (DMA).
+In the [design](./aie2.py) data is brought from external memory via the `ShimTile` to the `ComputeTile` and back.
 Furthermore, the input data is repeated by the `ComputeTile` four times which results in the output data consisting of four instances of the input data.

-The implicit copy is performed using the `object_fifo_link` operation that specifies how input data arriving via `of_in` should be sent further via `of_out` by specifically leveraging the compute tile's DMA.
-This operation and its functionality are described in more depth in [Section-2b](../../../programming_guide/section-2/section-2b/03_Link_Distribute_Join/README.md#object-fifo-link) of the programming guide.

 The repeat count is specified as follows:
 ```python